 Suppose an uninsured driver causes a car crash.
 In that case, they must be personally responsible for paying damages to the other party.

-Types of Auto Insurance Policies in Texas
+Insurance Policies in Texas

 Insurance companies in Texas offer eight types of coverage.
 These coverages are liability, collision, comprehensive, medical payments, personal injury protection, uninsured motorist, towing and labor, and rental reimbursement.

 However, most policies do not cover the following scenarios: